Alice and Bob

 Alice and Bob are fictional characters commonly used as placeholders in discussions about cryptographic systems and protocols, and in other science and engineering literature where there are several participants in a thought experiment.
-The Alice and Bob characters were invented by Ron Rivest, Adi Shamir, and Leonard Adleman in their 1978 paper "A Method for Obtaining Digital Signatures and Public-key Cryptosystems".
+The Alice and Bob characters were created by Ron Rivest, Adi Shamir, and Leonard Adleman in their 1978 paper "A Method for Obtaining Digital Signatures and Public-key Cryptosystems".
 Subsequently, they have become common archetypes in many scientific and engineering fields, such as quantum cryptography, game theory and physics.
-As the use of Alice and Bob became more widespread, additional characters were added, sometimes each with a particular meaning.
+As the use of Alice and Bob became more widespread, additional characters were added, sometimes with particular meanings.
 These characters do not have to refer to people; they refer to generic agents which might be different computers or even different programs running on a single computer.

 Overview

 Alice and Bob are the names of fictional characters used for convenience and to aid comprehension.
 For example, "How can Bob send a private message M to Alice in a public-key cryptosystem?" is believed to be easier to describe and understand than if the hypothetical people were simply named A and B as in "How can B send a private message M to A in a public-key cryptosystem?"

-The names are conventional, and where relevant may use an alliterative mnemonic to associate the name with the typical role of that person.
+The names are conventional, and where relevant may use an alliterative mnemonic such as "Mallory" for "malicious" to associate the name with the typical role of that person.